artemis-project/artemis-project.github.io/_site/index.md

     * Dictionary
     * Files and apps

+_If you want to see what else we're planning, check our [Enjade wiki](https://github.com/enjade-project/enjade/wiki)._

 ## Made for the community
 Enjade is made for the community by the community.
 Check our [GitHub repository](https://www.github.com/enjade-project/) and see how you can contribute today!

 ## Contact
 The Enjade project is currently led by Marquis Kurt, contactable through [Telegram](http://t.me/ubunturox104) or [email](mailto:ubunturox104@gmail.com).

-We also have a Telegram group, which you can [join here](https://t.me/joinchat/AAAAAArHselMVbzimzqbjQ).
+We also have a Telegram group, which you can [join here](https://t.me/enjadeproject).